RamiroHemmerling/RamiroHemmerling/README.md

 - ### About Me 👨🏻‍💻

-  I'm currently studying at the IMS in Basel, where i acquire skills in term of Computer Science.
-  I like to imagine something and build it then 🛠️💻
+  I'm currently studying at the IMS in Basel, where I'm acquiring knowledge in the field of computer science.
+I like to imagine something and then build it 🛠️💻

   <hr style="border:2px solid gray">